wp-plugins/pashtofonts/readme.txt

 = Can i use PashtoFonts for Urdu? =

-Yes, to facilitate Urdu bloggers we have an extra font Nafees.
-If you want to display your blog in Urdu just switch both option for title & content to Nafees.
+Yes, to facilitate Urdu bloggers we have an extra font Jameel & Nafees.
+If you want to display your blog in Urdu just switch both option for title & content to Jameel or Nafees.

 == Screenshots ==